Mid April, 2014

-The April reallocation shifted away from commodities and is biased to the "land down under", with exposure to New Zealand, Australia and the Aussie dollar as an emerging theme.
-Utilities and bond exposure also stayed in play across the majority of PCM indexes.
-The PCM Global Tactical Index is now allocated 20% each to New Zealand, Australia, the Aussie dollar, preferred stocks and utilities.
+The mid April reallocation remained conservative with continued exposure to utilities and heavy in bonds across the majority of PCM indexes.
+The PCM Global Tactical Index is now allocated 20% each to utilities, the Aussie dollar, preferred stocks, U.S. Treasuries and emerging market bonds.
 The Alpha One Index remained in U.S. preferred equities, as it has been for the majority of 2014.
-The PCM Commodities Index gave up on gold in exchange for a 50% allocation to short term U.S. Treasuries, with the ....
+The PCM Commodities Index moved to a 50% allocation to natural gas and a 50% exposure to oil, a possible following of the money on the back of continued unrest in Ukraine.
+The PCM U.S. Industries Index hit another all time high at the end of March and holds ....
 Read More..

 Modern Asset Allocation: Riskier Than You Think